tobytoyin/crossfilter-dataframe/README.md

 pip3 install ./dist/<package>.whl
 ```

+---

 ## Usage
 `crossfilter-dataframe` aims to provide a simplified interface to filter down relational dataframes.
-For example:
+For example, we want to apply a filter on `df1.query('pkey1 == 1')` and reflect these changes on other tables `df1` related to:

 ```python
 from crossfilter_dataframe import (